Home Building Legislation in NSW Explained

 - Volume Three: Covers plumbing and drainage requirements.

-Each volume sets out performance requirements, deemed-to-satisfy provisions, and verification methods to ensure compliance.
+Each volume sets out performance requirements, deemed to satisfy provisions and verification methods to ensure compliance.

 Periodic Updates

-The NCC is periodically updated to reflect advancements in technology, changes in building practices, and evolving societal needs.
+The NCC is periodically updated to reflect advancements in technology, changes in building practices and evolving societal needs.
 These updates ensure that the code remains relevant and effective in promoting high standards across the construction industry.

 Compliance with the NCC